 Expression of interest

-In an effort to streamline the awards, all interested parties are asked to complete a one-page expression of interest document.
+In an effort to streamline the awards, all interested parties are asked to complete an expression of interest document.
 A template for this has been provided and can be downloaded here (PDF 279kb).

 To find out more information about the Awards and categories, the call for entry document can be be downloaded here (PDF 127kb).